FAQ: About Herbs and Their Use

 While this can be very frustrating for you as the consumer, it is very important for us to follow these guidelines so that we can continue to provide you with the herbs and supplements you need.

-Penn Herb is proud to offer both wild-crafted and organic herbs.
+Penn Herb is proud to offer both wild-harvested and organic herbs.
 We've been in the herb business since 1924, and have long-standing relationships with our herb farmers and suppliers who follow strict ethical harvesting methods.

 What is the difference between a standardized herb and a whole herb?